Is Cocaine a Stimulant or Depressant?

 Cocaine Abuse Treatment at Aliya

 Cocaine use can worsen progressively.
 Many people find themselves wanting to quit cocaine but don’t feel like they can.
 If you’re addicted to cocaine, it’s essential to seek professional help.
-At Aliya Health Group, our cocaine addiction treatment centers provide individualized treatment services to meet the unique needs of each client and promote long term recovery.
+At Aliya Health Group, our cocaine addiction treatment centers provide individualized treatment services to meet the unique needs of each patient and promote long term recovery.

 Through a transitional model of care that provides a full continuum of care, you’re able to seamlessly transition from structured inpatient programs to outpatient treatment and independence.
 Our clinical program offer effective treatments such as traditional therapies during individual, group, and family therapy.
 Our behavioral health treatment also provides alternative and holistic approaches such as massage therapy, yoga, acupuncture, chiropractic services, psychodrama, and fitness.
 Contact us today to get the help you need.